The Bipolar Paradox: How Do Mood Disorders and High Performance Intersect?

 The model below is based on the work of Dr Emil Kraepelin, Professor of Psychiatry at the Imperial University of Dorpat, who in 1913 developed what is now recognised as the Manic-Depressive Spectrum.
 Kraepelin was the first to conceptualise mood disorders as a continuum of intensity rather than discrete illnesses, describing mania, depression, and mixed states as different expressions of the same underlying process.
 In the context of this case study, the model is used to illustrate the cyclical nature of mood variation and its influence on performance, creativity, and recovery.
 It provides a visual framework for understanding how energy, cognition, and emotion oscillate over time, and how these fluctuations, when managed correctly, can enhance rather than hinder output.

 Bipolar disorder, previously known as manic depression, is characterised by oscillations in mood, energy, and activity that can last from days to months.
-Rather than viewing these as separate episodes, it’s more accurate to picture them as sine waves along a continuum, each representing a different degree of mood intensity over time.
+Rather than viewing changes as separate episodes, it’s more accurate to picture them as sine waves along a continuum, each representing a different degree of mood intensity over time.
+Mood is the psychological equivalent of annual climate and emotion is the psychological equivalent of daily weather.
 Bipolar I, Bipolar II, and Cyclothymia are mapped across peaks of mania or hypomania and troughs of depression, with Bipolar I representing the most severe elevation, often including psychosis.

-I’m not going to go into detail on the various types mentioned in the model above as its purpose in the case study is to highlight the four particular mood states associated with mood disorders.
-These lists are not definitive, but will provide some insight on what an individual can experience throughout their up’s and downs.
+I’m not going into detail on the various types mentioned in the model above as its purpose in this case study is to highlight the four particular mood states associated with mood disorders.
+The traits listed below are not definitive, but will provide some insight on what an individual can experience throughout their up’s and downs.

 Let me give you a personal example of how it can all start with a snapshot of an up and down: